Hatters leave it late as own goal secures narrow victory over AFC Wimbledon in league one opener

 Match facts

 AFC Wimbledon: Bishop, Johnson, Lewis, Ogunderem, Seddon, Hippolyte, Reeves (c), Smith, Asiimwe, Stevens (Orsi 70), Kelly (Hackford 80).
-Substitutes: Omar Bugiel, Hackford, Harbottle, Maycock, McDonnell, Sasu
+Substitutes not used: Omar Bugiel, Harbottle, Maycock, McDonnell, Sasu

 Referee: Thomas Parsons